Tim Ferriss

 Whether you’ve been fasting for years or are just getting started, Zero equips you with exclusive videos from people like Peter Attia, personalized fasting plans, and advanced health data to keep you on track.
 Listeners of this podcast—that’s you!—can get 30% off a one-year Zero Plus subscription, an upgrade for power users that I’m now using.
 Visit ZeroFasting.com/Tim, and your discount will be automatically applied.

-A great way to ensure that all of your data is encrypted and can’t be easily read by hackers is by using ExpressVPN.
+This episode is brought to you by ExpressVPN.
+I’ve been using ExpressVPN to make sure that my data is secure and encrypted without slowing my Internet speed.
 All you need to do is download the ExpressVPN app on your computer or smartphone and then use the Internet just as you normally would.
-You click one button in the ExpressVPN app to secure 100% of your network data.
 Use my link ExpressVPN.com/Tim today and get an extra three months free on a one-year package!

 What was your favorite quote or lesson from this episode?
 Please let me know in the comments.